nisbeterik/stuwi-study-assistant/README.md

 * Session overview back-end and frontend
 * Screen drawing functionality on the Wio Terminal to display sensor data
 * Bug fixing

+## Acknowledgements and Special Thanks

+A special thanks goes to:

+- Teaching Assistants Nasit Vurgun & Erik Lindstrand for their guidance and supervision over the course of this project's lifetime
+- Course Examiner Francisco Gomes for creating the DIT113 course that teaches skills that the whole team found invaluable in terms of project workflow and development practices.
+- Artist [Maura Keulen](https://www.linkedin.com/in/maurakeulen/) for helping bringing the [StuWi brand mascot and logo to life](/docs/images/StuWi-Transparent.png).
+- Creators and maintainers of the numeours open source libraries utilized within this project.